mikidoi/game-app/readme.md

  -------------------------------------
 ```

-* Testing on Desktop: Go to Local
+* Testing on Desktop: Go to "Local" URL
-* Testing on Mobile: Go to External
+* Testing on Mobile: Go to "External" URL

 ### Development Environment Features